harvesthq/Sidetap/README.md

 - ``grunt`` or ``grunt build``: build the css & js files
 - ``grunt watch``: build the css & js files whenever the less or coffee files change

+##Development Roadmap

+As with any software project, there's always room for improvement.
+These are some of the things we'd like to get added to Sidetap in the future.

+- More iOS-like header animations
+- Better touch support
+- Leaving side navigation open on larger screen devices (hello, iPad)
+- Bringing polished version to more devices.